Wafa Idris: Early life

-Idris' parents were refugees who lived in the Am'ari Refugee Camp having fled Ramla in 1948 during the 1948 Arab-Israeli War.
+Idris' parents were refugees who lived in the Am'ari Refugee Camp having fled Ramla in 1948 during the 1948 Arab–Israeli War.
 She was born in the refugee camp in 1975.
 Her father died when she was eight years old.
 As a child she failed at school, and dropped out.
 She was about 12 years old when the First Intifada started in 1987.
 According to her relatives, Idris served on the Am'ari refugee camp's women's committee during the first intifada, where she assisted in food distribution at times of curfew, provided social support and helped prisoners' families.
 Her eldest brother was a leader of the Fatah faction of Yasir Arafat.

 Idris was married to her first cousin when she was 16 years old.
 She delivered a stillborn baby in the seventh month of pregnancy when she was 23, and was told that she would never be able to carry a baby to full term.
 Local patriarchal norms devalued her position in life because she was unable to have children.
 A close friend of hers said that at that point she "lost the will to live".
-Her husband told her he wanted to take a second wife as Islam allows.
+Her husband told her he wanted to take a second wife as their religion allows.
 When she objected he divorced her, and married another woman two weeks later, with whom he had two children.
 After he had his first child, she sought to return to him, but he said she could not.
 Her mother said "Wafa knew she could never marry again because a divorced woman is tainted."

 Her husband sent her back to her childhood home to live with her mother, a brother, and his wife and five children.
 She then began volunteering for the Red Crescent Society and trained as a medic.
 According to the Red Crescent's coordinator of Emergency Response Services, Idris volunteered every Friday, the peak time during the intifada because of frequent riots after prayer, and for two or three days in a row when there were riots during the week.